-Coupling models of different earth system components is a technical task which requires scientific software engineering expertise and high computing resources.
-Whilst common for seasonal and climate prediction, a handful of operational centres have achieved this for NWP timescales, most of them in the past five years.
-Coupling enables better treatment of air-sea interactions, especially important in the tropics, for intense events (tropical cyclones), for regions of strong SST gradients, eddies, tidal influence or complex coastlines.
-The cost is affordable for centres which have the responsibility for forecasting across different earth system components.
-In these cases, in addition to the benefits of coupled feedback, coupled forecasting allows forecast consistency, essential for impact-based forecasting of multi-hazard events.
-For other centres, cheaper solutions exist, such as only treating the boundary layer of the other earth system component, which is the most important part to coupled at short timescales.
+Coupling models of different Earth system components is a technical task which requires scientific software engineering expertise and high-performance computing resources.
+Whilst common for seasonal and climate prediction, a handful of operational centres have achieved this for NWP timescales, most of them in the past 5 years.
+Coupling enables better treatment of air-sea interactions, especially important in the tropics, for intense events (tropical cyclones); for regions of strong SST gradients, eddies, and tidal influence; or for complex coastlines.
+The cost is affordable for centres which have the responsibility for forecasting across different Earth system components.
+In these cases, in addition to the benefits of coupled feedback, coupled forecasting allows forecast consistency, essential for impact-based forecasting of multihazard events.
+For other centres, cheaper solutions exist, such as only treating the boundary layer of the other Earth system component, which is the most important part for coupling at short timescales.

-Coupling models also increases knowledge exchange between researchers in different earth system components, which helps build our understanding of the earth system as a whole.
-Novel methods such as machine learning and artificial intelligence offer great hope in overcoming some of the barriers faced by traditional NWP.
-At a time of greater coupling between traditional numerical forecasting system, the use of ML/AI should cut across earth system components, and avoid the pitfalls of parameterisations designed with a single component in mind.
+Coupling models also increases knowledge exchange between researchers in different Earth system components, which helps build our understanding of the Earth system as a whole.
+Novel methods, such as machine learning and artificial intelligence, offer great hope in overcoming some of the barriers faced by traditional NWP.
+At a time of greater coupling between traditional numerical forecasting systems, the use of machine learning and AI should cut across Earth system components and avoid the pitfalls of parameterisations designed with a single component in mind.
 This can only be achieved by a strong and organised coupling research community.